-If you cannot come on your helper day, it is YOUR responsibility to swap with another parent, or arranging a fill-in grandparent, auntie, etc.
+If you cannot come on your helper day, it is your responsibility to swap with another parent, or arranging a fill-in who has a completed criminal record check.

 A toy wash is scheduled every month.
 An adult from each family is required to participate in one of the toy washes during the year.
 It is not a time consuming event when the scheduled group shows up.
 There will be a board member in charge at each toy wash session.
-If you attend a toy wash, your $100 cheque will be shredded.
-It will be cashed if you fail to participate.
+Failure to attend a toy wash will result in a $100 fee to be paid..

 DUTIES OF THE PARENT HELPER

 - Please arrive 10 minutes before the normal start time to discuss the day’s activities.